quassbutreally/ltma-nsis/README.md

 ## Known Limitations

 - Aircraft state is held in memory only — restarting the backend clears all data
-- METAR fields with `///` (not reported) are not explicitly handled yet
+- METAR fields with `///` (not reported) are not explicitly handled
 - ATIS integration is not implemented — weather is sourced from METAR only
 - System tray "Restart Server" option requires full application restart
+- Airport whitelist must be manually updated in backend for new airports

 ---